mobilemind/logogoin/README.md

 Version 0.0.4: May 10, 2013 - Corrections to ReadMe & License; bump version

+Version 0.0.5: May 10, 2013 - Runtime prompt for user & password if not set; bump version

 <!-- reference links -->
 [nodejs]: http://nodejs.org/
 [npm]: https://npmjs.org/